Integrated Fisheries Management Plan summary

 Compliance plan - IFMP Section 9

 Conservation and Protection (C&P) staff will pursue opportunities to monitor and enforce this fishery, in conjunction with the monitoring and enforcement priorities directed by senior management in the Pacific Region.

 Performance review - IFMP Section 10

-Performance indicators are reported in the Post-Season Review (Appendix 5 of the IFMP).
+Performance indicators are reported in the Post-Season Review (Appendix 1 of the IFMP)

 Stock assessment and research activities are outlined.
-The post season review may include outcomes from meetings with First Nations and other sector regarding Red Sea Urchins.
-The delivery of the commercial fishery will be assessed by performance measures such as the amount of Red Sea Urchins landed and the value of the fishery.
-Input from members at the Red Sea Urchin Sectoral Committee meetings will be included.
+The post season review may include outcomes from meetings with First Nations and other sectors regarding Green Sea Urchin.
+The delivery of the commercial fishery will be assessed by performance measures such as the amount of product landed and the value of the fishery.
+Input from members at the Sectoral Committee meetings will be included.
 The post season review will also include time spent attending to enforcement of the fishery.

 Fisheries and Oceans Canada contact

-For additional information on this IFMP Summary or to request an electronic version of the full IFMP, please contact Pauline Ridings at 250-756-7118 or Pauline.Ridings@dfo-mpo.gc.ca
+For additional information on this IFMP Summary or to request an electronic version of the full IFMP, please contact Erin Wylie at 250-756-7271 or Erin.Wylie@dfo-mpo.gc.ca

 - Date modified: